rob-vdb/US-cause-of-death-prevalence/README.md

 # US-cause-of-death-prevalence (March 2022)

+This project was part of my Introduction to Data Science course.
 The goal of this project was to use 3 datasets to compare the actual vs. perceived prevalence of different causes of death in the US from 2004-2016.

 1) The CDC dataset contained data of actual causes of death in the US.
 2) The Google dataset contained search data for causes of death in the US.